huangli712/iQIST/docs/src/ch07/sac.md

 Validate the impurity spectral function $$A(\omega)$$ in the *sac.imsum.dat* file.
 That is what you need.

-> NOTE:
+!!! note

-> The **HIBISCUS**/stoch code does not support multi-orbital models.
+    The **HIBISCUS**/stoch code does not support multi-orbital models.
 So if you want to use it to post-process multi-orbital systems, you have to split the Green's function at first by yourself.
 Once the analytical continuation is finished, you have to combine the different *sac.imsum.dat* files to a single file.
 It is a trivial task.

 **Step 6**: